wonderingabout/gtp2ogs-tutorial/README.md

 Also, consider that the length is half what it is if you follow half of instructions : for example if you only want the windows instructions

 All the pictures used for this tutorial are also available [in google drive]( https://drive.google.com/drive/folders/1IgnnyQapOVqG9Gn6zHrP93LxO5qC6IVZ?usp=sharing) and on [github /pictures/](/pictures/)

-A copy of this tutorial is also available [in google docs](https://docs.google.com/document/d/1BsZq980zOX02g34ElwOo3Ec1BiD7tGZYZQfKF73GGUU/edit?usp=sharing)

 This tutorial is featuring PhoenixGo because it’s the ai i use : https://github.com/Tencent/PhoenixGo